Holy (Bottom): Plot

 Spudgun, Eddie and Dave decide to give the child gifts; respectively, Terry's All Gold, a Frankenstein mask and an aftershave named "Grrr".
 At the time, the three are wearing paper crowns and Richie, a virgin, is wearing a blue towel like a veil.
 Noticing the similarities with the Nativity, Richie believes that he is the Virgin Mother of God, the child is the Messiah and that they are witnessing the Second Coming.
 Richie gives himself the title "Richard Mary" and demands the servitude of the others.
-However, it turns out that the baby is Johnny, the grandson of their landlord Mr Harrison, whose daughter returns to collect the boy.
+However, it turns out that the baby is Johnny, the grandson of Richie and Eddie's grumpy and unsocial landlord Mr. Harrison, whose daughter returns to collect the boy.
 Eddie and Richie get excited when she prepares to breastfeed in front of them.